-What happens during a Rhinoplasty in Orange county?
+What happens during a Rhinoplasty in Newport Beach?

 During the surgery, the skin of the nose is separated from its supporting framework of bone and cartilage, which is then sculpted to the desired shape.
 The specifics of the sculpting, depends on the nature of your problem and Dr. Paydar’s preferred technique.
 The skin is then re-draped over the new framework.
 Many plastic surgeons do this from within the nose, making the incisions inside the nostrils.
 The “open” procedure is also used in many cases.
 Once the surgery is complete, a splint will be applied to help your nose maintain its new shape.
 Nasal packs or soft plastic splints may be placed in your nostrils to stabilize the septum, the dividing wall between the air passages.

 Dr. Keyian Paydar is an award winning clinical professor and board-certified plastic surgeon with over 20 years of experience.
 He performs a full spectrum of aesthetic plastic surgery procedures, including breast enhancement, tummy tucks, and liposuction, in addition to face procedures like facelifts, brow lifts, fat injection, eyelid surgery, and rhinoplasty.